opentracing/opentracing.io/content/guides/python/quickstart.md

 Typing these lines into the iPython session, we should then see a line that says the span is being reported.

+One important note here, the tracer **does not** flush immediately.
+If you were to run this in a program, it might exit before the tracer gets a chance to flush, and may not actually end up sending your trace.

+In most web / API applications, this shouldn't matter, as your program will be long running.
+But if you're trying to trace a smaller application, it helps to be aware of this caveat.

-Next, we can reload the Jaeger page at localhost, and see our service in the list of services, along with the trace and span.
+Next, we can reload the Jaeger page at `localhost`, and see our service in the list of services, along with the trace and span.

 From here, we can start to poke around at the edges of the OpenTracing API, and understand how things work.

-What happens if we start a `span` within another span?
+What happens if we start a `span` within another `span`?
 Just type it out and try it.
 See what changes in the Jaeger dashboard.

 ```
 with tracer.start_span('second-span') as span2: